segmentio/segment-docs/src/connections/destinations/catalog/simplereach/index.md

 {% include content/connection-modes.md %}

 1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "SimpleReach" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "SimpleReach" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. In your Segment Settings UI, enter your SimpleReach PID which was given to you by the SimpleReach client services team.

-4. In about 45 minutes the CDN will be updated and the SimpleReach snippet will be initialized onto your page and data will flow through to your SimpleReach Dashboard.
+Your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously loading the SimpleReach snippet on your page and sending data.

+Data then appears in your SimpleReach Dashboard.